-If the number matches the prefix, it is verified to consist of at least MIN_DIGITS digits and (if MAX_DIGITS is present) at most MAX_DIGITS digits.
+If the number matches the prefix, it is verified to consist of at least MIN\DIGITS digits and (if MAX\DIGITS is present) at most MAX\DIGITS digits.
 Special wildcard characters (!, '.' and '%') are available.
 If the number is too short, an ARJ is send with rejectReason set to incompleteAddress.
 If the number is too long, an ARJ is send with rejectReason set to undefinedReason.
 Prefix list is searched from the longest to the shortest prefix for a match.
+For Setup messages, a Release Complete with "badFormatAddress" is sent when the number has an incorrect length.